 May be too light for some

-It even makes easy work of bread; one user says that using this knife not only produces nice, even slices, but also a lot fewer crumbs than a standard steel bread knife.
+It even makes easy work of bread.
+One user says that using this knife not only produces even slices but also fewer crumbs than a standard steel bread knife.
 It also has an ergonomic handle that ensures your knuckles won’t graze the cutting board, and it’s shaped so that your hand doesn’t get fatigued quickly when performing repetitive kitchen tasks.

 Best Bread Knife: Cestari Kitchen Ceramic Serrated Knife